MASTER OF PUBLIC HEALTH (MPH) DEGREE IN VERMONT

 Job Growth Projections for Master’s-Educated Public Health Professionals in Vermont

-The following job projections were released in August of 2014 by the Vermont Department of Labor and represent the expected demand for public health occupations in Vermont between 2012 and 2022:
+The following job growth projections are sourced from the US Department of Labor for public health occupations in Vermont between 2022 and 2032:

 Salaries for Public Health Professions in Vermont that Require a Master’s Degree

-In 2014, the Vermont Department of Labor published salary data for various public health occupations in the state, some of which are listed below.
-The salary range begins at the tenth percentile (entry-level) and extends to the 90th percentile (most experienced):
+In 2023 the US Bureau of Labor Statistics published salary data for various public health occupations in Vermont, some of which are listed below.
+The salaries range between the median and top 10% (most experienced):

 Career Opportunities for Public Health Professionals with Master’s Degrees